 Investors participating in this offering will incur immediate, substantial dilution.
 The net tangible book value of our common stock as of March 31, 2007 was \$101,075,135, or \$2.96 per share.
-Assuming (1) the sale by us of 10,000,000 shares of common stock offered in this offering at an initial public offering price of \$15.00 per share, and after deducting estimated underwriting discounts and commissions and estimated offering expenses, and (2) the exercise of options to purchase 256,144 shares of common stock by selling stockholders in connection with this offering at an exercise price of \$2.96 per share, our pro forma net tangible book value at March 31, 2007 would have been \$238,908,321, or \$5.37 per share of common stock.
-This represents an immediate increase in net tangible book value of \$2.41 per share of common stock to our existing stockholders and an immediate dilution of \$9.63 per share to the new investors purchasing shares in this offering.
+After the sale by us of 10,000,000 shares of common stock offered in this offering at an initial public offering price of \$12.00 per share, and after deducting estimated underwriting discounts and commissions and estimated offering expenses, our pro forma net tangible book value at March 31, 2007 would have been \$209,905,135, or \$4.75 per share of common stock.
+This represents an immediate increase in net tangible book value of \$1.79 per share of common stock to our existing stockholders and an immediate dilution of \$7.25 per share to the new investors purchasing shares in this offering.
 The following table illustrates this per share dilution:

-Assumed initial public offering price per share \$ 15.00 Net tangible book value per share as of March 31, 2007 \$ 2.96 Increase in net tangible book value per share attributable to the sale of common stock in this offering \$ 2.41 Pro forma net tangible book value per share after this offering \$ 5.37 Dilution per share to new investors \$ 9.63
+Initial public offering price per share \$ 12.00 Net tangible book value per share as of March 31, 2007 \$ 2.96 Increase in net tangible book value per share attributable to the sale of common stock in this offering \$ 1.79 Pro forma net tangible book value per share after this offering \$ 4.75 Dilution per share to new investors \$ 7.25